ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     * Detailed explanation of what this option does.
 It should be written in full sentences.
     * Should not list the options values (that's what ``choices:`` is for, though it should explain `what` the values do if they aren't obvious.
-    * If an argument takes both True)/False and Yes)/No, the documentation should use True and False.
     * If an optional parameter is sometimes required this need to be reflected in the documentation, e.g. "Required when I(state=present)."
     * Mutually exclusive options must be documented as the final sentence on each of the options.
   :required: